 If you’ve been experiencing more feelings of anxiety or depression lately, you’re definitely not alone.
 A 2021 report from KFF found that during the pandemic, 4 in 10 adults in the U.S. reported symptoms of anxiety or depressive disorder, up from 1 in 10 who reported those symptoms from January to June 2019.

-Persistent depressive disorder (depression that lasts for at least two years) affects approximately 1.5% of the U.S. population aged 18 and older in a given year.
+Persistent depressive disorder (depression that lasts for at least two years in adults) affects approximately 1.5% of the U.S. population aged 18 and older in a given year.
 That’s about 3.3 million people.

 Symptoms of Depression